Technology

 Microbial-based solutions – Rhizobia soil bacteria

-About
+About the technology

 Rhizobia are soil bacteria able to infect legume roots triggering the formation of typical root nodules where they can fix atmospheric di-nitrogen (N2) into ammonia (NH3) which is provided to the plant.
 This provides undoubtable advantages to the plant (and to farmers) that can achieve significant crop yield also in nutrient poor soils with low N content.
 Selected rhizobial strains can be mixed with seeds at sowing to improve legume establishment and yield in drylands and/or areas impacted by land degradation.